 - The Men in Black gag is re-used in an episode where Will Smith and Tommy Lee Jones compete as their MIB characters against the stars of The X-Files

 - In one episode where a Humongous Mecha (piloted by the band 98 Degrees) goes out of control and starts wrecking the city, Steve Austin brings out an enlarging ray and tells Nick to use it on him so he can bring down the Mecha himself.
 Unfortunately, Nick points it backwards and hits Jessica Simpson instead.
 (Fortunately, she manages to do the job just as well.)

 - In the DuckTales episode "Superdoo!", two inept alien criminals are scheming to recover their stolen power crystal.
 One of their plots involves destroying the summer camp with an alien bazooka; unfortunately, the one holding the bazooka is holding it backwards, and it ends up blasting the forest behind them instead.

-- In a Men In Black: The Animated Series episode, J finds an alien flamethrower and threatens the monster of the week with it.
+- In a Men in Black: The Animated Series episode, J finds an alien flamethrower and threatens the monster of the week with it.
 Then it turns out the weapon was really pointed at his own head, the thing he thought to be the scope really being where the flames came from.
 Leads you to wonder... why would a flamethrower have a scope?
 The monster even tells him that it's in reverse, and after J doesn't listen, shrugs "Just trying to be helpful."

-- Sym-Bionic Titan: in the flashback episode, Ilana and Hobbes, her bodyguard, are able to tank-jack, but since the bodyguard was too wounded, Ilana had to drive the tank.
+- Sym-Bionic Titan: In the flashback episode, Ilana and Hobbes, her bodyguard, are able to tank-jack, but since the bodyguard was too wounded, Ilana had to drive the tank.
 The first thing she does at the controls is drive the tank in reverse.

-- Taz Mania: Happens at the end of "Bird-Brained Beast" when the Platypus Brothers back their truck over Taz as they are leaving.
+- Taz-Mania: Happens at the end of "Bird-Brained Beast" when the Platypus Brothers back their truck over Taz as they are leaving.